unbit/uwsgi.it/snippets/postgresql.md

 start the slave

-* electing the slave as master
+###### electing the slave as master

+If your master goes down (for whatever reason) you may want your slave (that is readonly, remember) to became the new master (with write capability).
+To force a slave to became a master, you just need to 'create' the 'trigger file'.